Smart Car Applications Connectivity with Privacy-Compliant Network information

 Challenge

-The autonomous vehicle application requires differentiated connectivity when going into autonomous driving mode.
-At the same time, the service provider must abide with each country's privacy laws to expose user data.
+The smart car application requires differentiated connectivity when infotainment is invoked.
+It also requires access to location information and device status for enhanced map information.
+The service provider must abide with each country's privacy laws to expose user data.

 Solution

-The service provider can collect the end user's consent data and verify if their consent is given.
-Service providers get the consent of end users via the third-party application function (AF) to access sensitive information including location and QoS.
+The service provider can collect the end user's privacy data permission and verify if their privacy data permission is given.
+Service providers get the privacy data permission of end users via the third-party application function (AF) from the smart car manufacturer to access sensitive information including location, device status and QoS.

 How it works

-- The car owner/driver enables the autonomous driving service from the original equipment manufacturer (OEM).
+- The car owner/driver enables the smart car application from OEM.

-- The network collects the consent data from OEM and stores it.
-For the car to be autonomous, QoS enhancement needs to be in place when the driver pushes the autonomous driving button.
+- The network collects privacy data permission data from OEM and stores it.
+For the smart car application to work properly, QoS/Device Status/location needs to be requested from the network.

-- The autonomous application requests the QoS enhancement from the NEF (Network Exposure Function), and the NEF needs to validate the end user's consent before enhancing QoS.
+- The smart car application requests QoS/Device Status/location from the SEE, and the SEE needs to validate the end user's privacy data permission before providing the information back.

 Business applications